nus-cs2103-AY2122S1/ip/docs/README.md

 `````

 ### Remove tasks: `remove`
-remove tasks from the task list
+remove a task from the task list
 * Removes a task at the specified INDEX.
 * The index refers to the index number shown in the task list when viewing tasks